 As a first step, always make sure you ask as many people as possible about this.
 Fellow inmates, your resettlement officer or any other prison officials might be able to point you in the right direction.

 When applying for an account with a criminal record, a basic bank account is what you should typically be looking for.
-They are designed to provide the most essential features and can be useful if you have a low credit score, need a way to receive benefit payments, or just want to manage your spending better.
+They are designed to provide the most essential features and can be useful if you have a low or no credit score, need a way to receive benefit or wages payments and pay bills.

-Basic bank accounts will not offer you overdraft or cheque book facilities, but opening one can be your first step towards getting a regular account which does provide them.
-You may also be able to secure other financial services such as loans and credit cards in the future.
+Basic bank accounts will not offer you an overdraft or cheque book facilities, but opening one is a great first step, and a stepping stone to building or repairing your credit score.
+This will help you towards getting a regular account in the future which does provide them.

 Without effective integration, prisoner leavers can soon face financial troubles, physical danger and may contribute to homelessness statistics in the worst cases.
 According to official statistics, the number of people estimated to be sleeping rough on a single night in Autumn 2018 was 4,677 and the Rough Sleeping in London Report (CHAIN) showed us that a third of people sleeping rough in London between 2015 and 2016 had once served time in prison.